 When to Count the Omer

-The counting of the omer begins on the second night of Pesach.
+The counting of the omer begins on the second night of Passover.
 Jews in the Diaspora generally integrate this counting into the second seder.

 The omer is counted each evening after sundown.
 The counting of the omer is generally appended to the end of Ma’ariv (the evening service), as well.